-3.5 Program admission selection process
+3.6 Program admission selection process

-The admission selection process occurs in five steps: First, the MPH Program Director reviews the application packet to make sure all items have been completed and submitted.
+The admission selection process occurs in six steps: First, the MPH Program office and Director review the application packet to make sure the minimum requirements are met, all items have been completed and submitted.
 Second, based on the stated area of emphasis, the MPH Program Director sends a copy of the application file to the area of emphasis coordinator for approval and assignment of a temporary major advisor.
 Third, the temporary major advisor notifies the MPH Program Director in writing of his/her decision to admit the student, indicates the category of admission, and indicates his/her willingness to serve as the advisor.
 Fourth, the MPH Program Director completes the admissions application and forwards it, along with the official transcripts, to the Graduate School.
-Fifth, the Associate Dean of the Graduate School reviews the application, approves or disapproves the recommendation from the Program Faculty, and notifies the student in writing of the final decision on admission.
+Fifth, the Dean of the Graduate School reviews the application, approves or disapproves the recommendation from the Program Faculty, and notifies the student in writing of the final decision on admission.
+Sixth, when the MPH Program office receives notification of acceptance/rejection from the Graduate School, the MPH Program Director notifies the student in writing via an e-mail with a letter attached in .pdf format.

-3.6 Requirements for the MPH degree
+3.7 Requirements for the MPH degree